If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 There is a good correlation between abdominal obesity and outcomes of disease.

-Waist circumferences higher than 102 cm for males and 88 cm for women are associated with these high risks for cardiovascular and metabolic disease.
+Waist circumferences higher than 102 cm for males and 88 cm for women are associated with these high cardiovascular and metabolic disease risks.

-The waist-to-hip ratio is another circumference measure and works to predict the negative health risks seen with waist circumference.
+The waist-to-hip ratio is another circumference measure that predicts the negative health risks of waist circumference.

 Body Composition Assessment